 When you take advantage of our Sixt car hire deals on Guadeloupe you can really enjoy this beautiful island in the French West Indies.
 Our fleet contains premium vehicles at affordable rates backed up with our excellent customer service.
 Whether you have a budget to follow or can treat yourself to something luxurious, we have the perfect car rental on Guadeloupe for you.
 Carry on reading for some useful travel and driving tips to make the most of your island rental.

 With two car hire on Guadeloupe branches we are perfectly placed to get your visit off to a stress-free start.
 Booking your car rental on Guadeloupe is straightforward and should your plans change, cancellations can often be made free of charge.
-Browse the map above for some island attractions to enjoy when you rent a car on Guadeloupe.
+Read on for information on for some island attractions to enjoy when you rent a car on Guadeloupe.

 Our Sixt car hire on Guadeloupe fleet is supplied by trusted names.
 If you wish to rent a car on Guadeloupe with automatic transmission, select optional extras such as child seats or organise a one-way rental then you will find all the information you need on our bookings page.

 All EU and international driving licences are valid for your car hire from Sixt on Guadeloupe provided they have been held for two years.
 If licences are in a non-Roman alphabet such as Chinese, Arabic or Russian they must be accompanied by an International Driver's Permit (IDP) obtained either online or from Post Offices in the UK.

 The minimum age for renting a Sixt vehicle on Guadeloupe varies from 21 to 28 depending on its category.
 Surcharges apply for drivers under 25.
 For full details visit our bookings page.